Alexander Ipatov: Education

-Ipatov attained his bachelor's degree from the National University “Yaroslav the Wise Law Academy of Ukraine” in Kharkov in 2014.
+Ipatov attained his bachelor's degree from the National University “Yaroslav the Wise Law Academy of Ukraine” in Kharkiv in 2014.
 He is fluent in Russian, Ukrainian, Spanish, English and Turkish.
-In addition to this educational attainment in 2014, between 2017-2021 he was registered as a student at Saint Louis University in Missouri, and was a member of their highly-regarded student chess team.
+In addition to this educational attainment in 2014, between 2017 and 2021 he graduated from Saint Louis University in Missouri, and was a member of their highly-regarded student chess team.
+He is the author of two books published by Thinkers Publishing: Unconventional Approaches to Modern Chess, Volume 1: Rare Ideas for Black (2019) and Unconventional Approaches to Modern Chess, Volume 2: Rare Ideas for White (2020).

 Chess clubs

 Alexander Ipatov has played for the following chess clubs in various international leagues throughout his career :